Spellbinder (film)

-Spellbinder is a 1988 American witchcraft-themed thriller film directed by Janet Greek, starring Timothy Daly and Kelly Preston.
+Spellbinder is a 1988 American witchcraft-themed horror film directed by Janet Greek, starring Timothy Daly and Kelly Preston.
 The screenplay was written by Tracy Tormé.
 The original music score was written by Basil Poledouris.
 The film was marketed with the tagline "A nightmare of illusion and betrayal".

 Plot

-Los Angeles attorney Jeff Mills and his lawyer friend and colleague Derek Clayton rescue a beautiful woman, Miranda Reed, from an abusive boyfriend.
+Miranda Reed (Kelly Preston) is saved from an abusive boyfriend by Los Angeles attorney Jeff Mills (Tim Daly) and his lawyer friend and coworker Derek Clayton.
 The boyfriend makes threats at Jeff, but eventually leaves.
 As Miranda has no home, Jeff offers to let her stay at his.
 Jeff becomes romantically involved with Miranda, despite the ominous things that keep happening since he has met her.
-Grace, Jeff's secretary warns Jeff that Miranda is trouble, but he does not heed her warning.
-Miranda disappears after her mother Mrs. White confronts Jeff in his office.
+Jeff invites his coworkers to his home for a party and for them to meet Miranda.
+All of them like Miranda, except for Grace, Jeff's secretary, who notices Miranda's strange behaviors, e.g., referring to the winter solstice as a "holy night," and taking a turkey out with her bare hands without getting burned.
+Grace warns Jeff that she is "weird" and is "trouble," but he does not heed her warning.
+Miranda disappears after Mrs. White confronts Jeff in his office and asks Jeff to "return her to them".
 Jeff seeks the help of the police and Lieutenant Lee warns him that Miranda is wearing a necklace with the sign of a satanic cult suspected of murders and disappearances in the area.

-Miranda eventually reappears and reveals that she belongs to the cult, a coven run by her ex-boyfriend and her mother was responsible for her induction into the cult.
-Miranda says she wants to leave the cult and explains that the mysterious events Jeff has witnessed are part of the coven's effort to bring Miranda back into the fold, as if they have not done so by the winter solstice, Miranda will be free forever.
-The coven's solstice ritual features a human sacrifice on a beach where the victim has to come voluntarily.
+Miranda eventually reappears and reveals that she belongs to the cult, a witches coven run by her ex-boyfriend and her mother was responsible for her induction into the cult.
+She shows Jeff her old house where rituals took place.
+Miranda says she wants to leave the cult and explains that the mysterious events Jeff has witnessed are part of the coven's effort to bring Miranda back into the fold.
+The coven's solstice ritual features a human sacrifice on a beach where the victim has to come voluntarily, which Miranda believes is to be her.
+When Jeff encourages her to go to the police, Miranda declines as the coven will pursue her regardless and she does not think police will believe her—and in any case, if the coven has not brought her back into their fold by the winter solstice which is the next day, Miranda will be free forever.